BC Energy Step Code and Zero Carbon Step Code

 As of May 1, 2023, all new residential and commercial buildings in Victoria are required to demonstrate compliance with the following BC Energy Step Code steps:

-New requirements will be added to Part 3 building permit applications starting July 1, 2024, as outlined in the tables below.
-Further details can be found in the Building and Plumbing Regulation Bylaw Amendment Bylaw (No. 2).
+As of November 1, 2024, there are new requirements for building permit applications for Part 3 buildings, as outlined in the table below.
+For more information, see the Building and Plumbing Regulation Bylaw Amendment Bylaw (No. 2).

-Part 3 | Phases of AdoptionBuilding permits submitted on or after the following dates must meet the relevant standard below | ||
+Part 3 | Phases of AdoptionBuilding permits submitted on or after the following dates must meet the relevant standard below. | ||

 ---|---|---|---|